The mystery of AnQiCMS template inheritance:{% extends %}Does the blank line before the tag really affect the child template?

-Understanding AnQiCMS's template inheritance mechanism
+Understand the template inheritance mechanism of AnQiCMS

-We will create a "master" or "skeleton" template (usually namedbase.html),in this template define the overall structure of the website, and use{% block 块名 %}{% endblock %}such tags to mark those areas that can be overridden or extended by child templates.
+We will create a "master" or "skeleton" template (usually namedbase.htmlIn this template, define the overall structure of the website and use{% block 块名 %}{% endblock %}such tags to mark those areas that can be overridden or extended by child templates.

 <!DOCTYPE html>